 Lev Manovich is Professor in the PhD Program in Computer Science at The Graduate Center, City University of New York.
-He is the author of The Language of New Media (MIT Press), hailed as “the most suggestive and broad-ranging media history since Marshall McLuhan,” and other books.
+He is the author of

 A book at the intersection of data science and media studies, presenting concepts and methods for computational analysis of cultural data.